promise/readme/README.md

 ## GitHub Activity

 ```
+✨ Pushed 1 commit to project-blurple/bot-icon-sync
+✅ Merged PR #4 in project-blurple/bot-icon-sync
+🗣 Commented on #3 in project-blurple/bot-icon-sync
+✨ Pushed 1 commit to project-blurple/bot-icon-sync
+✅ Merged PR #3 in project-blurple/bot-icon-sync
 🗣 Commented on #220 in countr/countr
 🗣 Commented on #220 in countr/countr
 ✨ Pushed 1 commit to project-blurple/bot-icon-sync